tencent cloud

 targetLabel: instance

-replacement: 'crs-xxxxxx' # Change it to the corresponding Redis instance ID
+replacement: 'crs-xxxxxx' # Replace with the corresponding Redis instance ID

 - action: replace